 Graduate Certificate (GCERT) in Learning Design and Technologies for Teachers (TeachTech)

 This new Graduate Certificate program is a 15-credit, fully online post-baccalaureate program.
 The purpose of TeachTech is to provide professional development for K-12 teachers in teaching digital-age students who will need 21st Century Skills for their future careers.
 Modeled after the department’s successful Graduate Certificate in Online Learning and Teaching (COLT), TeachTech prepares teachers with practical classroom technology skills while meeting common core standards.
 TeachTech is also appropriate for those with instructional roles beyond K-12.

-Admission to the TeachTech program is available for any semester with applications due March 1 for the following summer or fall, and November 1 for spring admission.
-Students must meet the requirements set by Graduate Education for admission.
-Students should select “Learning Design and Technology for Teachers” as the major on the graduate application form.
-In addition to the application materials required by Graduate Education, prospective students must also submit the following online (see LTEC web page for additional details):
+Admission to the TeachTech program is available for any semester with applications accepted year-round.
+Students must meet the requirements set by Graduate Division for admission.
+Students should select “Learning Design and Technologies for Teachers” as the major on the graduate application form.
+In addition to the application materials required by Graduate Division, prospective students must also submit the following online (see LTEC web page for additional details):

 Because the number of students who can be admitted is limited, the admission process is competitive and meeting the minimum established criteria does not guarantee automatic admission.
 A previous degree in educational technology is not required to enter the TeachTech program.

 As required for all Graduate Certificate programs, the TeachTech course sequence will require students to complete five 3-credit courses (total 15 credits) to earn the certificate.
 Three courses must be at the graduate level and are required.
 Each has a curricular focus on K-12 except the practicum that is tailored to individual student’s projects and interests.
 All students must have approval for electives or substitutions from the TeachTech faculty coordinator.

 Required courses include: